If you have a fire pit in your patio, then you know how memorable the experience of chilling with loved ones in backyard fires can be.

 Cherry wood produces moderate heat and gives off a pleasant smell as it burns.
 However, it’s prone to sparks.
 Cherry wood logs make a good fire for a backyard gathering.

 Plastics release toxic chemical fumes like styrene gas, furans, and dioxins, which are not environment-friendly.
-Besides, burning plastics give off foul odors.
+Besides, burning plastics gives off foul odors.

 The purpose of a fire pit is to allow families and friends to gather, enjoy, and relax.
 It would be best if you had a fire that gives you a calm approach.
 Sometimes, it’s tempting to use accelerants to make the fire roar, but accelerants are unpredictable and can result in explosions.
 Therefore, it’s not worth the risk.

 If the fire logs are not roaring, add more dry kindling.
-As much as accelerants are common and an obvious choice in the menu, don’t go for it because it’s dangerous.
+As much as accelerants are common and an obvious choice on the menu, don’t go for it because it’s dangerous.

 The paint can be lead-based if the wood is old.
 The kind of paints used has toxic chemicals that release toxic fumes when burned.
 Also, particleboard has high-strength adhesives holding it together.
 Kindling them releases toxic gases that are harmful to your health.
 Additionally, it gives out more smoke.